 Clean and disinfect anything used for transporting laundry with your usual products, in line with the cleaning guidance above.

 Personal waste from individuals with symptoms of COVID-19 and waste from cleaning of areas where they have been (including PPE, disposable cloths and used tissues):

 - Should be put in a plastic rubbish bag and tied when full

 - The plastic bag should then be placed in a second bin bag and tied

 - This should be put in a suitable and secure place and marked for storage until the individual’s test results are known

 This waste should be stored safely and kept away from children.
 It should not be placed in communal waste areas until negative test results are known, or the waste has been stored for at least 72 hours.

-If the individual tests negative, this can be put indisposed of immediately with the normal waste.
+If the individual tests negative, this can be disposed of immediately with the normal waste.